Izziboi/Job-Scheduler/README.md

 ## About the App
 <p align="justify">
-The app has the following sections:<br>
+The app has the following sections:

 - The Login: This is the first port of call where a user enters their login details (please see below).
 If the correct details are logged in, the app opens the section for viewing the schedules.

 ![image](https://user-images.githubusercontent.com/44449730/160242100-46f70058-5c1e-415a-9ccc-75d94df38099.png)